beigeworm/PicoLogger-Hardware-Keylogger/README.md

 **USAGE**

-Place in between a keyboard and host system (PicoLogger is powered by the host)

 1. Serial Control
+   Using a serial monitor like Putty or alike,
    Choose your COM port for your Pico and use 115200 baudrate
    - `read`                   : Output logged keys to serial
    - `clear`                  : Delete all logs
    - `format`                 : Format file system (LittleFS)
-   - `wifion`                 : Enable WiFi AP (wifi version only)
+   - `wifion`                 : Enable WiFi AP (Pico W &amp; Pico 2 W only)
-   - `wifioff`                : Disable WiFi AP (wifi version only)
+   - `wifioff`                : Disable WiFi AP (Pico W &amp; Pico 2 W only)
    - `ssid <yourssid>`        : Change the SSID (requires restart)
    - `password <newpassword>` : Change the password (requires restart)
    - `pobenabled`             : Enable payload on boot (non-wifi version only)
    - `pobdisabled`            : Disable payload on boot (non-wifi version only)

      *(All logs, WiFi state & settings will be saved to survive restarts and reflashing - use `format` command to reset defaults & remove ALL files)*
-2. Web Interface (Pico-W only)
+3. Web Interface (Pico W &amp; Pico 2 W only)
    - Connect to the WiFi network - (Default SSID > `PicoLogger` PASSWORD > `12345678`)
    - Goto `http://192.168.42.1` to view logs, manage payloads and change settings.

+**USB Keylogger**

+Place in between a keyboard and host system (PicoLogger is powered by the host).
+All keystrokes from that keyboard will be collected in a log file that can be read over serial.

 **Bad-USB Functionality**